hemashushu/xiaoxuan-core-assembly/docs/statements.md

 use digest::sha2::init
 ```

-You can rename an imported identifer using the `as` keyword:
+You can rename the external identifer using the `as` keyword, for example:

-`use namepath as identifier`

-For example:

 ```rust
 use std::memory::copy as mem_copy
 ```

-Using identifiers from other namespaces of the current module:
+There are three special module names:

 - `module`: The current module
 - `self`: The current namespace